|About OHP||What is the Oregon Health Plan?|

 The Health Resources Commission (HRC) worked with the Oregon Health and Science University's Center for Evidence-Based Policy to gather clinical data, as well as information from pharmaceutical manufacturers and public testimony.
 They evaluated all information according to established evidence methods and in a public forum.

-The HRC submitted recommendations to DMAP for pricing and DMAP made cost-effective selections, creating the PDL.
+The HRC submitted recommendations to the division for pricing and the division made cost-effective selections, creating the PDL.

 |Preferred Drug List||Why do we have a PDL?|